DaPoms/Course-reader-project/README.md

-A project built on the idea of allowing students to efficiently view courses from my school
+A project built on the idea of allowing students to efficiently view courses from my school (Work in progress)